soumya-m-k/markdown-tutorial/README.md

 # markdown-tutorial

 Markdown is lightweight markup language.
 It is easy to use and enables people to write any content in plaintext format that can be easily convert into HTML ot other structured formats.
+For example, to denote a heading, you add a number sign before it (e.g., # Heading One).
+Or to make a phrase bold, you add two asterisks before and after it (e.g., **this text is bold**).

 ## Why use markdown?
 you might be wondering that why most people use markdown instead of many other markup language and text format editors.  there are several reasons to use markdown mostly becuase it is.